DGoodayle/UnityLuaIntegration/README.md

 UnityLuaIntergration
 ====================

-Using KopiLua, KopiLuaInterface and Lua51 (Copyright to respective owners) within Unity
+Using KopiLua and KopiLuaInterface (Copyright to respective owners) within Unity